Posted On06 Oct 2020

 What is the Purpose of a Cover Letter?

-Some companies require a cover letter, some don’t.
+Some companies require a cover letter, and some don’t.
 This secondary role is often the reason why the importance and purpose of a cover letter get ignored when crafting a resume.

-Why are resumes important is pretty self-explanatory—these documents serve as a tool for showcasing your skills, knowledge, and experience of the job.
+Why resumes are important is pretty self-explanatory—these documents serve as a tool for showcasing your skills, knowledge, and experience of the job.
 While the magnitude of the resume is obvious, the same thing can’t be said about cover letters, and that’s why companies seldom ask for them.

 But even when the company you’re applying for doesn’t ask you for a cover letter, it can be smart to complement it with a cover letter anyway.
 Resumes tend to be in-your-face and straight to the point.
 Certainly, they can use some easing into, and a cover letter serves as the perfect way to prepare recruiters and hiring managers for what’s to come.